From $80K to $100K per Month: The 6-Month Leadership Transition

 Everything compounds in months 19–20.

-Partnership channel delivers 4 more qualified leads.
-2 convert.
-Additional $16K/month.
+Partnership channel delivers 4 additional qualified leads.

 But here’s what actually drives $100K: Isadora’s working on things that didn’t exist before.